 “Last year was my first ever British Christmas and I couldn’t help but notice little quirks and differences that you don’t find anywhere else!
 So I decided to list the six most unique, funny and special things about experiencing a Very British Christmas for the very first time.

-Don’t be shocked if, throughout the month of December, you find yourself surrounded by people wearing festive jumpers everywhere.
+Don’t be shocked if throughout the month of December you find yourself surrounded by people wearing festive jumpers everywhere.
 Some are flashy, some are funny, some have bright colours, reindeer, Santa Clauses and other seasonal elements.
 The jumper tradition has become even bigger since 2012, when the third Friday of December became officially known as “National Christmas Jumper Day”.
-The day is organised by Save the Children to raise money for children worldwide; the motto is “help make the world better with a sweater”.
+Save the Children organised the day to raise money for children worldwide.
+Their motto is “help make the world better with a sweater”.

-Don’t panic if you don’t see any of the typical red London buses or if you notice that tube stations are closed; public transport does not run from early evening on the 24th and the whole day the 25th of December.
+Don’t panic if you don’t see any red London buses or if you notice that tube stations are closed.
+Public transport does not run from early evening on the 24th and the whole day the 25th of December.
 The sense of quiet that comes over the city is incredible in such a big city.
 However, if you do need to get around, there’s always the hop-on hop-off bus tour!

-There are certain foods that you find on Christmas Day in Britain, that you simply don’t find elsewhere in the world!
-Mince pies (small, sweet pies filled with spiced fruit) are eaten throughout the month of December, and Christmas Pudding is enjoyed on the 25th December.
-The Christmas Pudding dates back to medieval times and it prepared months, sometimes even a year in advance!
+There are certain foods that you’ll find on Christmas Day in Britain, that you simply won’t find elsewhere in the world!
+Take mince pies for example.
+They’re small, sweet pies filled with spiced fruit and are consumed throughout the month of December.
+However, on Christmas Day, everyone enjoys Christmas Pudding which dates to medieval times.
+It’s prepared months, sometimes even a year in advance!
 The high alcohol content stops it from going bad and also allows it to be set alight at the table!

-Other traditional food stuffs that simply must be included in a traditional UK Christmas dinner are Pigs in Blankets (cocktail sausages wrapped in bacon) and Brussels Sprouts – a ‘love it or hate it’ type of vegetable.
+Other Christmas traditions for a Christmas dinner include Pigs in Blankets (cocktail sausages wrapped in bacon) and Brussels Sprouts.
+These are a ‘love it or hate it’ type of vegetable.

-British people also celebrate “Boxing Day” on the 26th of December – another bank holiday to mark on your diary when visiting the United Kingdom.
+The British also celebrate “Boxing Day” on the 26th of December – another bank holiday to mark on your diary when visiting the UK.
 Also known as St Stephen’s Day, Boxing Day was traditionally when employers distributed money or other goods to their employees, especially during the Victorian times.
 Nowadays it’s also an important day, as it marks the beginning of the sales!
-Find London’s best shopping destinations here.

 Although German in origin, Advent Calendars are very popular in the UK – they are non-existent in Spain!
-They make the countdown to Christmas more exciting, opening a little door each day, behind it, a treat – usually chocolate, although more modern versions can contain anything from Lego to toiletries!
+They make the countdown to Christmas more exciting as you open a little door each day and behind it, there lies a treat – usually chocolate.
+Although, more modern versions contain anything from Lego to make-up!

-With all these wonderful things going on, I truly think that London is the perfect winter destination, so come and visit London to enjoy a special and Merry Christmas!”
+With all these wonderful things going on, I truly think that London is the perfect winter destination.
+So, come and visit to enjoy a special and Merry Christmas!”